jamescalcagni/chessgame/ReadME.txt

 --About my project:

 I decided for my project to create a two player Chess game.
-I did think this was very ambitious, but I really love chess and thought that I would be able to do it and was up for a challenge.
-Once I realized just how hard it was I was already committed and doubled down.
-I am extremely happy I did so, and really like how my project turned out.
-As I have never done anything like this before (with the exception of the rock, paper, scissors, and tic-tac-toe games I coded in prepping for the midterms for this class) which were much smaller scale, I did not originally know where to start and spent many hours watching youtube videos and pouring through StackOverflow and what help I could find from various websites online.
+I did think this was very ambitious for my first major project, but I really love chess really like how my project turned out.
+I did not originally know where to start and spent many hours watching youtube videos and pouring through StackOverflow and what help I could find from various websites online.
 I would say I spent AT LEAST 30% of my time in this planning stage.
 As I learned more about the process that goes into creating a chess game in Java I realized right away that there are a large variety of ways to go about this.

 Initially I started with the actual chess logic and figured out how I could go about making the rules for each piece.
 I started by using a hierarchical inheritance structure; making  a separate subclass for each piece extending from a larger class "Piece" which held all of the pieces and contained their common characteristics (i.g. can capture, can be captured, can move, etc).
-I do not regret this initial attempt as I was easily able to keep the logic separate and learn the process of coding a chess game.I then began to try and create the interface that would appear on the screen.
+I do not regret this initial attempt as I was easily able to keep the logic separate and learn the process of coding a chess game.
+I then began to try and create the interface that would appear on the screen.

-Before this project I had essentially never programmed a graphical user interface, but I determined for a game like chess it was absolutely necessary.
-Despite being a novice to GUI, I found the concepts of JLabel and JPanel to be pretty straightforward and after a few youtube videos and some practice I got the hang of it.
-I began by creating an array of 64 Jbuttons, but later discovered that it was easier for me to just use a switch to sort through an array of images and place them on a painted Jframe which i designed to look like a chess board.
-While this was new to me I found the concept behind gui to be pretty simple and found it very fun to mess around with once I got my board up and running, and even when my program wasn't doing what I wanted it to, at least it looked nice.
-Once  I had a basic graphical interface and  was  able to put the chess pieces on the board where they should initially go, I began to try and implement movement of pieces.
+Before this project I had never programmed a graphical user interface, but I determined for a game like chess it was absolutely necessary.
+Despite being a novice to GUI, I found the concepts of JLabel and JPanel to be fairly straightforward and after a few youtube videos and some practice I got the hang of it.
+I began by creating an array of 64 Jbuttons, but later discovered that it was easier for me to just use a switch statement to sort through an array of images and place them on a painted Jframe which I designed to look like a chess board.
+While this was new to me I found the concept behind GUI to be pretty simple and once I got my board up and running I found it very fun to mess around with.
+This was a major breakthrough because even when my program wasn't doing exactly what I wanted it to, I was comforted by the fact that at least it looked nice.
+Once  I had a basic graphical interface and  was  able to put the chess pieces on the board where they should initially go, I began to try andimplement movement of pieces.

 I soon discovered that it was very difficult the way my code was set up to use the separate classes, for me I simply had too much going on and abandoned this initial attempt.
 I started from scratch and found that by creating a board